NovelService/Report/README.md

 4. CI pipeline which builds, tests and publishes artifacts (Tests themselve not included)
 5. CD pipeline to deploy to the web

 ## Approach full page
 ### Scalability by seperating web extraction & ebook generation from the web API
-I'm assuming that for a given job the worker will experience a way bigger workload than the api.
+I'm assumed that for a given job the worker will experience a way bigger workload than the api.
 Thus a single rest api instance could serve multiple worker instances.
 For the minimal viable product I wrote everything in a single codebase.
 An api call would trigger an message into the messaging system, which in turn would trigger the extraction and generation.
 The resulting ebook would be saved to disk and returned by the rest api.
 This allowed me to painlessly split it up afterwards into a rest api and worker service.

 ### Easy setup of the development enviroment